to see the current list of our partner veterinarians.

 Q: What is your application process?

 A: It starts when you fill out an adoption application on our website.
 Our application coordinator will review, and let you know if she has any questions or needs any additional information.
 If you have current pets, or have had other pets recently, she will call your veterinarian’s office for a reference check.
 If you rent, she will call your landlord to verify that it is ok for you to adopt a dog, and to see if you have any breed or size restrictions.
-Once she is done with those steps, your application will go to our home visit team.
-A volunteer is assigned, and then that person will contact you to set an appointment.
-Most of our home visits are done in person, but some are done via phone, Facetime or Skype.
+Once your application is complete and approved, you will receive an approval email with an application number.
+You can find our application under the main adopt tab.

 Q: How long does the application process take?

 A: We know that once someone has made the decision to add a new family member, they want to get the ball rolling right away.
 We try to process applications as quickly as we’re able.
-On occasion, waiting for a vet’s office or landlord to return our call can hold things up for a day or two.
-Depending on your schedule, and the home visit volunteer working your application, it may take a few days for that appointment to happen.
+On occasion, waiting for a vet’s office or landlord to return our call can hold things up.
 We’ve turned applications around in as little as 24 hours, and we have had some that took over a week.
-Most take 3-4 days.
+Most take 3-4 days typically, however it could take up to 2 weeks.

 Q: My application was approved!
 Now what?